Spring Semester 2021 at Georgia Tech

 Housing and Residence Life

-What to Expect for Fall 2020
+What to Expect for Spring 2021

-Housing and Residence Life will operate a little differently this fall.
+Housing and Residence Life will operate a little differently this year.
 We have eliminated all triple and quadruple rooms, increased cleaning and resources for our students, and modified residential programming.
 To keep everyone as safe as possible, we will also have a no-guest policy for at least the first eight weeks of the semester.

 To learn more about all of the steps you can take to protect yourself and others, whether you’re in your residence hall or anywhere else on campus, visit Jackets Protect Jackets.

-For more information, visit Dining Services
+For more information, visit Dining Services.

 CARE Center, Counseling Center, Stamps Health Services, and the Student Center